WParsec/social-media-client/README.md

 1. Clone the repo:

-2. Initialize git - Install dependencies
+2. Initialize git and install dependencies with command "npm i"

-3. Enter npm run start in command line
+3. Enter "npm run start" in command line